radish-bdd/radish/docs/tutorial.rst

 Skipping a Step
 ---------------

-In some situations it might be required to set the step state manually within a step.
+In some situations it might be required to skip a step under certain conditions.
 For e.g. ;

 .. code:: cucumber